A simple, but delicious lemon & dill oven-baked salmon recipe – perfect for an immune-boosting, nutrient-rich mid-week meal.

 Bake in the oven at 180ºC for about 25 minutes.
 I often check it at 20 minutes, then cook for a further few minutes if needed.

 The cooking time will vary a bit depending on the thickness of the salmon fillets.

-Also, you can cover the oven baked salmon with a lid or aluminium foil for more of a steamed effect.
-This will also help to keep the salmon more moist.
+Also, you can cover the oven-baked salmon with a lid or aluminum foil for more of a steamed effect.
+This will also help to keep the salmon moister.

-Cooking the salmon this way in individual portions flavours and steams the veg as you bake them.
+Cooking the salmon this way in individual portions flavors and steams the veg as you bake them.
 It also keeps the salmon wonderfully moist.

 Serve hot, with the accompaniments of your choice.
 As I’ve mentioned above – I love to serve it with some fluffy basmati dill rice and either some steamed broccoli or garlic sautéed spinach.

 If more immune-boosting recipes are what you’re in the mood for then look no further.
 If you’re wanting some healthy accompaniments to your salmon dish then you might like this simple garlic sautéed spinach or even this spinach borani dip (it sounds weird, but it delicious with salmon!).

 To carry the immunity-boosting benefits into your dessert then why not go for something with blueberries, like this Vegan Earl Grey Blueberry Tart.
 Or perhaps something with homemade natural yogurt (with is great for gut health and boosted immunity) like this frozen yogurt bark, which you can fill with gut-friendly prebiotics.